What does a graduate consultant do?

 4. Updating the client Throughout the process the client steering committee is kept up to date with findings and progress.
 Graduate roles: preparing client briefing notes; summarising findings and conclusions so far.

-5. Making recommendations Through brainstorming, solutions based on the information collected are identified.
+5. Making recommendations Through brainstorming, and as a result of the previous steps, solutions based on the information collected are identified.
 Consultants feed back ideas to the client team and present recommended solutions.
 Graduate roles: participation in brainstorming sessions; writing up recommendations into presentations.

 6. Implementing the client solution Consultants work with the client to implement recommendations.
 Graduate roles: organising training sessions for client organisation employees; monitoring progress; writing up results and solutions for future reference.